Act 6 Act 2, Part 2 of 6

 It’s interesting that Jane easily accepts that her high-powered Betty Crocker technology is brainwashing propaganda stuff.
 Maybe she feels that way because she had always known that stuff as urban legends, just like the stuff about the Condesce herself which she finally has started to put stock in?

 TT: Once it’s installed, I’ll connect with you.
 I will be your server player.

 TT: I know this isn’t what you were hoping for, but some improvisation is in order.

 I think Dirk being Jane’s server player parallels the way the beta kids’ session panned out (with Rose being John’s server player) a lot better than if Roxy were to serve that role, which becomes more apparent when he starts deploying stuff around Jane’s house.
-The unconventional way the connection order plays out with the alpha kids does a good job at making the their story decently different from that of the alpha kids.
+The unconventional way the connection order plays out with the alpha kids does a good job at making the their story decently different from that of the beta kids.
 This also brings to mind something about the beta kids’ session: as far as we can tell, their session, despite being pretty much as far as possible from a normal session as Vriska said once, is the only one we’ve seen where client/server connections are done the normal way.